ChenghaoDing90/ChenghaoDing90.github.io/_posts/2021-03-06-Covid-19 County Level Data Analysis.md

 comments: true
 ---

-# CIFAR-10-Object Recognition in Images
+# COVID-19 County Level Data Analysis
 This project uses county level data about demographics and health-related information to predict one week deaths from April 23rd to April 30th.
 We consider some predictor variables, such as the polulation, agedistribution, gender distribution, per capita share of medical resources and health conditions.
 At first, to give a simple understanding, we perform the covid-19 growing pattern clustering by k-means method, demographics clustering by spectral method and health-related information clustering by agglomerative hierarchical clustering method.
 We use logistic regression and suport vector machine to predict whether death per 100,000 population in the county is larger than 1.
 Then, four regression methods, elastic penalized regression, random forest regression, GAM regression and XGboost method, are used to to predict one week deaths, based on the previous days’ amount of deaths, the cases a week ago and the characteristics of demogrphics and health-related information.
 According to the clusters, we find cases and health resource are highly affected by the economic situation of a county.
 Comparing to them, deaths and demographics do not show any obvious regional characteristics and scatter throughout the country.
 The classification performs well and can give identify most counties with